 I laugh again.
 “That’s a phrase most people would tremble at, coming from you.”

 I nod and fall silent once more.
-The trees sway ever so gently, soothingly almost, like a pendulum inside a grandiose grandfather clock.
-And yet, they tower above us indifferently, their agedness transcending the minutia of mortals like me, each human life but a blip of time held against the millennia that they’ve ruled this land.
+The trees sway back and forth, slowly, gently, soothingly almost, like a pendulum inside a grandiose grandfather clock.
+And yet, they tower above us indifferently, their agedness transcending the minutia of mortals like me, every human life but a blip of time held against the millennia they’ve ruled this land.

 “Did you ever fall in love with that one girl?
 The one you were with the last time I saw you?”